 The hesitation we have in talking about reproductive organs can wreak havoc on new parents.
-While you may be totally comfortable in guessing what’s normal for hands, feet, face and limbs, there’s a good chance you’ll open a diaper only to reel back in horror, exclaiming “Dear God!
+Although you may be totally comfortable in guessing what’s normal for hands, feet, face, and limbs, there’s a good chance you’ll open a diaper only to reel back in horror, exclaiming “Dear God!
 Is that normal?”
 Interestingly, yeah, many times it is totally normal.
 But you won’t accept that conclusion until you get some education.
 So get ready to feel uncomfortable.

 The New Penis

 There are totally normal situations in which a layer of adorable baby fat could bury your newborn’s penis.
 It’s, not surprisingly, called “buried penis.”
 Your kid’s increasing leanness will resolve the issue.
-But know that a buried penis puts a kibosh on a circumcision for awhile.
+But know that a buried penis puts a kibosh on circumcision for awhile.

 Finally don’t let erections surprise you.
 It’s normal and it’ll happen pretty frequently.
 It even happened in the womb.
 Yeah.
 Just think of that and gross out for awhile.

 Luckily, a penis is pretty easy to care for.
-Just wash it up with warm water.
+Just wash it with warm water.
 No need to pull back the foreskin if it’s there.
 The water will get up in there and do what’s it’s supposed to during a standard bath.
 Also, be careful around any healing related to circumcision.

 The New Vulva